 Once your teeth are whitened, it is important that you avoid habits that left them stained in the first place.
 You might consume less coffee each day.
 You also may stop smoking, chewing tobacco, or using other substances that can cause stains on your teeth.

-Your dentist may also advise you to use an over-the-counter whitening toothpaste to brush your teeth at least twice a day.
+Your dentist may also advise you to use over-the-counter whitening toothpaste to brush your teeth at least twice a day.
 While not as powerful as the whitening agents used in the dentist’s office, this toothpaste can fight minor stains and help you maintain the results that you achieved by undergoing professional whitening services at the dentist.

 A stained and dingy smile can make you look older and negatively impact your confidence.
 You can get a healthier, whiter smile by having your teeth professionally whitened at the dentist’s office.